 In November 2007, the Company entered into a purchase and sale agreement with certain subsidiaries of ON Semiconductor Corporation to sell the Company's CPU voltage regulation and PC thermal monitoring business which consists of core voltage regulator products for the central processing unit in computing and gaming applications and temperature sensors and fan-speed controllers for managing the temperature of the central processing unit.
 During the first quarter of fiscal 2008, the Company completed the sale of this business for net cash proceeds of \$138 million, which was net of other cash payments of approximately \$1.4 million.
 The Company made final additional cash payments of approximately \$2.2 million in the second quarter of fiscal 2008.
 In connection with the purchase and sale agreement, \$7.5 million was placed into escrow and was excluded from the gain calculations.
 The Company recorded a pre-tax gain in the first quarter of fiscal 2008 of \$78 million, or \$43 million net of tax, which was recorded as a gain on sale of discontinued operations.
-During the third quarter of fiscal 2008, additionally, at the time of the sale, the Company entered into a one-year manufacturing supply agreement with a subsidiary of ON Semiconductor Corporation for an additional \$37 million.
-The Company has allocated the proceeds from this arrangement based on the fair value of the two elements of this transaction: 1) the sale of a business and 2) the obligation to manufacture product for a one-year period.
-As a result, \$85 million was recorded as a liability related to the manufacturing supply agreement, of which approximately \$1.0.3 million remained as a liability as of November 1, 2008.
-The liability is included in current liabilities of discontinued operations on the Company has classified inventory for this arrangement as a current asset of discontinued operations.
-As a result, the Company may receive additional proceeds of up to \$1 million, currently held in escrow, upon the resolution of certain contingent items, which wou
+During the third quarter of fiscal 2008, additional proceeds were released from escrow and an additional pre-tax gain of \$6.6 million, or \$3.8 million net of tax, was recorded as a gain on sale of discontinued operations.
+Additionally, at the time of the sale, the Company entered into a one-year manufacturing supply agreement with a subsidiary of ON Semiconductor Corporation for an additional \$37 million.
+The Company has allocated the proceeds from this arrangement based on the fair value of the two elements of this transaction: 1) the sale of a business and 2) the obligation to manufacture product for a oneyear period.
+As a result, \$85 million was recorded as a liability related to the manufacturing supply agreement, of which approximately \$10.3 million remained as a liability as of November 1, 2008.
+The liability is included in current liabilities of discontinued operations on the Company's consolidated balance sheet.
+The Company is recording the revenue associated with this manufacturing supply agreement in discontinued operations.
+As a result, the Company has classified inventory for this arrangement as a current asset of discontinued operations.
+The Company may receive additional proceeds of up to \$1 million, currently held in escrow, upon the resolution of certain contingent items, which would be recorded as additional gain from the sale of discontinued operations.

 In September 2007, the Company entered into a definitive agreement to sell its Baseband Chipset Business to MediaTek Inc. The decision to sell the Baseband Chipset Business was due to the Company's decision to focus its resources in areas where its signal processing expertise can provide unique capabilities and earn superior returns.
 On January 11, 2008, the Company completed the sale of its Baseband Chipset Business for net cash proceeds of \$269 million.
 The cash proceeds received were net of a refundable withholding tax of \$62 million and other cash payments of approximately \$9 million.
-The Company made additional cash payments of \$7.8 million during fiscal 2008, primarily related to transaction fees and retention payments to employees that transferred to MediaTek Inc. The Company expects to make additional cash payments of approximately \$2.5 million, related to retention payments to employees that transferred to MediaTek Inc. The Company may receive additional proceeds a pre-tax gain in fiscal 2008 of \$278 million, or \$202 million net of tax, which is recorded as a gain on sale of discontinued operations.
+The Company made additional cash payments of \$7.8 million during fiscal 2008, primarily related to transaction fees and retention payments to employees that transferred to MediaTek Inc. The Company recorded a pre-tax gain in fiscal 2008 of \$278 million, or \$202 million net of tax, which is recorded as a gain on sale of discontinued operations.
 The Company may receive additional proceeds of up to \$10 million, currently held in escrow, upon the resolution of certain contingent items, which would be recorded as additional gain from the sale of discontinued operations.